anup-moitra/md102-intune-virtual-company-lab/06-endpoint-security/bitlocker-encryption-policy.md

 - The Windows operating system drive can be encrypted using BitLocker.
 - The device can report successful BitLocker policy deployment in Intune.
 - The local device can confirm BitLocker protection using `manage-bde -status`.
+- The BitLocker recovery key can be backed up/escrowed and verified from Intune.

 ## Lab Environment